This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 2.1 Analysis period

-By default, the last 28 days are used as analysis period.
+By default, the last 28 days are used as the analysis period.

-- The selected time frame is highlighted in grey.
+- The selected time frame is highlighted in blue.

 Fixed time period